lammps/lammps/doc/src/bond_oxdna.rst

 .. warning::

    If data files are produced with :doc:`write_data <write_data>`, then the :doc:`newton <newton>` command should be set to *newton on* or *newton off on*.
-   Otherwise the data files will not have the same 3' to 5' polarity as the initial data file.
+   Otherwise the data files will not have the same 3'-to-5' polarity as the initial data file.
 This limitation does not apply to binary restart files produced with :doc:`write_restart <write_restart>`.

 Example input and data files for DNA and RNA duplexes can be found in